sagemathinc/cocalc/notes/final_push.md

  [ ] (1:30?) ability to delete projects.

  [ ] (1:30?) ability to change repo to be private.

- [ ] (1:00?) put everything in "local hub template" in cloud sagemath repo

  [ ] (3:00?) why does editing feel so slow: take 2?